Safari

 5. Combine RSS feeds

-I never really understood the point of RSS feeds in Safari until I watched this video on the Apple site.
-It's a great introduction for how to set up and use the RSS features of safari, and shows you why you would want to do so.
-The main thing I learnt was technique of making a folder of RSS feeds from related news sites (for example, all the mac tips sites I visit regularly) and setting it to Auto-tab.
+One of the great things about using Safari as an RSS reader is the ability to make a folder of RSS feeds from related news sites (for example, all the mac tips sites I visit regularly) and setting it to Auto-tab.
 Then, when you click on the folder, Safari will combine all the RSS feeds and give you a list of the latest news from all the sites in the folder.
-Also check out this link for tips on making an RSS screen saver.

 6. Make web Receipts